hofmanniac/hofmanniac.github.io/_systems/rmp/index.md

 ✅ **Review Routines** – Are habits sticking?
 Do they need adjustments?
 ✅ **Refresh Moods** – Resolve completed stressors, reprioritize tasks.
 ✅ **Assess Projects** – What deserves focus this week?
-Move key tasks into Moods for execution.
+Prioritize tasks within projects.

 📌 *Why it works:* A 10-minute check-in keeps the system running smoothly and prevents overwhelm.